BrightspaceUI/core/components/selection/README.md

 ## Use Case

 The `d2l-list` already extends `SelectionMixin` and should always be used for lists, however a custom selection control can be defined to enable the use of these selection controls in different semantic contexts or radically different layouts.
+See [SelectionMixin](#selectionmixin).

 ## SelectionMixin

-The `SelectionMixin` acts like a controller for the checkboxes, radios, actions, etc. and enables the creation of custom selection control components.
+The `SelectionMixin` acts like a controller for the checkboxes, radios, actions and other selection components.
+It enables the creation of custom selection control components.
 The selection components below must be contained within a component that extends the `SelectionMixin`.
 The `d2l-selection-input` component must be placed _within_ the component that extends the `SelectionMixin`.
 The other selection components may also be placed inside the `SelectionMixin` component, or in the same DOM scope with the `selection-for` attribute set to the id of that component.

 The `SelectionMixin` defines the `selection-single` attribute that consumers can specify for single selection behaviour.

-Note: The `d2l-list` component already provides a selection control component for selectable list items. `SelectionMixin` is only necessary for constructing custom selection components.

 <!-- docs: demo live name:d2l-demo-selection display:block -->
 ```html